oshaw1/SyncScribe/README.md

 ## Getting Started

-To start using Sync Scribe, simply visit our website at [https://syncscribe.com](https://syncscribe.com) and create an account.
+To start using Sync Scribe, simply visit our website at TBC and create an account.
 Once you're logged in, you can begin creating, editing, and collaborating on notes instantly.

 To launch the app locally move backend/.ebextensions/docker-compose.yml > SyncScribe/docker-compose.yml